This blog may contain affiliate links. Read our disclosure policy for more info.

 Preparing for Machu Picchu Mountain

 Like I said before, hiking Machu Picchu Mountain is not the easiest hike.
-And as such, you need to prepare for it and bring with you more things than the average visitor to Machu Picchu.
+As such, you need to prepare for it and bring with you more things than the average visitor to Machu Picchu.

 I suggest pacing the following items to prepare for the Machu Picchu Mountain hike: